PencilCode/blog/documents/posts/2015-08-08-thanks-to-google-summer.html.md

 icon will be a screenshot of the program's output.
 The change will help students and teachers quickly identify old projects, and it should help people also find interesting projects they want to share.
-And Pencil Code will be a much more color place.
+And Pencil Code will be a much more colorful place.
 If you do ever want to switch back to a dense text-only listing view, you can just click the grid layout icon in the corner of the blue title bar.